bmeurant/technical-docs/software-architecture/security/ssl-tls.md

 ### Articles

 1.  **[What is SSL/TLS?
 An In-Depth Guide - SSL.com](https://www.ssl.com/article/what-is-ssl-tls-an-in-depth-guide/)**
     A comprehensive guide from SSL.com that covers the history and evolution from SSL to TLS.
-It explains the core functions of the protocol, including encryption, authentication, and integrity, and details the components of an SSL/TLS certificate.
+It explains the core functions of the protocol, including encryption, authentication, and [[data-integrity|integrity]], and details the components of an SSL/TLS certificate.

 2.  **[What happens in a TLS handshake? - Cloudflare](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/)**
     A detailed, step-by-step explanation of the TLS handshake process from Cloudflare's learning center.
 It clearly breaks down the "Client Hello," "Server Hello," and key exchange steps, making it an excellent resource for understanding how a secure session is established.